The Salt Stone

 The African slave trade in Brazil differed from that of the US in some logistical ways.
 One was that the captive African labor force was set up to be disposable.
 Slaves were relatively cheap, by comparison, and unlike the US, were generally worked to death and replaced.
 In the US, captured Africans were more likely to be considered as business investments, not unlike livestock.

 Another was the practice of escravidão de ganho or, the "earning" slave.
 These Africans had to get jobs.
 Their pay was either given directly to their captors or they were forced to make set payments to their captors, sometimes being left with a bit of money.
 This enslaved class differed from those sent to plantations or the mines in that they had full mobility in the cities.
-The typical jobs of "earning slaves" included unloading ships, carrying water to homes, general taxi/transportation and delivery of both goods and people, and construction.
-Due to this system of "earning slaves", many poor white immigrants, mostly Portuguese and Italians, came to Brazil and were able to build their wealth through buying one "earning slave" at a time, sometimes even working side-by-side with their captive to collect both salaries on payday.
-In this system, there was no requirement of the "masters" to feed or clothe their "slaves", as would happen on a remote plantation.
+For the men, typical jobs of "earning slaves" included unloading ships, carrying water to homes, general taxi/transportation and delivery of both goods and people, and construction.
+For women, the work could be washing and ironing jobs or selling foodstuffs and medicinal preparations in the street.
+Due to this system of "earning slaves," many poor white immigrants, mostly Portuguese and Italians, came to Brazil and were able to build their wealth through buying one "earning slave" at a time, sometimes even working side-by-side with their captive to collect both salaries on payday.
+In this system, there was no requirement of the "masters" to feed or clothe their "slaves," as would happen on a remote plantation.
 The captors were, however, obligated to provide shelter, generally in the basement and with a straw mat.
 It is well known that most captives lived in collectives elsewhere, even if they were required to appear for bed checks.

 The "earning slaves" then became an integral part of communication networks among different groups of Blacks.
 They had a little money and they had personal property they could keep, if they could hide it well.
 It was not unusual for groups of these workers to form freedom pools amongst themselves, collectively contributing small amounts of money to a fund to buy each others' freedom in turns.
 To see the evidence of this system of escravidão de ganho, one only needs to notice who the bus, taxi and truck drivers are; who the construction workers are; who the garbage collectors are to this day.